Thursday, February 25, 2010

 [ss = short stories; a number (1) denotes position in a series]

 These are my favorite books in all literature, especially at the top level, like the top 100 - several of these authors (Clarke, Card, Le Guin, Wolfe, Bester) should have Nobel prizes for literature, they are better than half of those winners.
+I increased this list beyond 100 to list all those I'd recommend - just missing the cutoff is Heinlein's Stranger in a Strange Land; though famous, he has much better books, without "grok".

 1. Childhood's End by Arthur C. Clarke